 To keep it all rolling smoothly for the future, we’re offering this handy guide to responsible dispersed camping.
-Whether you’re new to it or are just interested in some tips on how to find a sweet spot to throw down, our aim here is to make it a better and more sustainable experience for everyone.
+Whether you’re new to it or are just interested in some tips on how to find a sweet spot to throw down for the weekend, our aim here is to make it a better and more sustainable experience for everyone.

 Why Dispersed Camping?

-In a nutshell though, the spontaneity-killing paid reservation systems that fill campsites to capacity many months in advance, the booming popularity of road trips, free camping and just wanting a quieter, more private camping experience are some of the main drivers behind the boom in frontcountry camping.
+In a nutshell though, the spontaneity-killing paid reservation systems that fill campsites to capacity many months in advance, the booming popularity of road trips, low cost and just wanting a quieter, more private camping experience are some of the main drivers behind the boom in dispersed camping.
 Moreover, getting off the beaten path into public lands is a rewarding experience that often leads you to areas you might never see otherwise.
 It’s one of the most accessible ways to see some of the most remote and beautiful places in the country.

 Where Can I Find Free Camping?

 Generally speaking, anytime you are in National Forest or Grassland, or on lands managed by the Bureau of Land Management, there is a good chance you can find free camping almost anywhere.
 To put that into perspective, the BLM alone manages 245 million surface acres of land – roughly 1 of every 10 acres of land in the US.
 Add to that the 193 million acres managed by the Forest Service and the amount of public land out there is truly staggering.